 You should ensure that your thesis title is entered into the VRE (on your project page) when you first enrol.
 Any agreed changes to your thesis title should be updated in the VRE promptly.

-If you are considering changing any aspect of your approved research programme, it is important that you discuss the implications with your supervisory team prior to submitting any such request.
+If you are considering changing any aspect of your approved research programme, it is important that you discuss this with your Director of Studies prior to submitting any such request.